Vivek12-0/Mrx/.github/README.md

 ## ❤️ Final Note

-This project is maintained with care to provide a **premium Telegram music experience**.
+This bot is maintained with care to provide a **premium Telegram music experience**.
-Stay connected via the update channel for new features & improvements.
+Join the update channel to stay informed about new features.

 <p align="center">
   <b>Made with ❤️ for music lovers</b>